Human Resource Development Goals

 - (Subject Offerings)

-- Offer subjects listed in the College of Asia Pacific Studies College Regulations in both Japanese and English in principle, to allow students to enroll, take classes and graduate in either English or Japanese while also learning the non-basis language.
+- Offer subjects listed in the College of International Management College Regulations in both Japanese and English in principle, to allow students to enroll, take classes and graduate in either English or Japanese while also learning the opposite language.

-- Expand the Off-campus Study Programs offered in accordance with both University and APS policies.
+- Expand the Off-campus Study Programs offered in accordance with both University and APM policies.

-- All subjects are offered in the semester, day and period which maximize students’ systematic study.
+- All subjects are offered in the semester, day and period which allow students to take full advantage of structured learning.

 - (Subject Operation)